Lost-Outpost/sovngarde/CONFIGURATION.md

 ![Widescreen](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/widescreen.png)

-Also, if you are using the optional NordicUI, enable the mod entitled "NORDIC UI - Ultrawide Fixes and Patches".

 ## Performance Guide

 - Try turning off any ENB that might be enabled and switching to the ultra lite reshade preset